P. L. Light Systems Expert Articles: How to Optimize your Lighting System for Increased Efficiency and Yields

 RE-LAMPING

 It’s a fact that the light output of all luminaires depreciates over time – this is true for both HID and LED products.
 But HID lamps, do of course deteriorate faster than LEDs.
-That being said, however, an HID luminaire can run very efficiently for years and years if properly maintained and the lamps regularly replaced
+That being said, however, an HID luminaire can run very efficiently for years and years if properly maintained and the lamps are regularly replaced.

-For high pressure sodium lamps, replacement is recommended after 10,000 burning hours to ensure optimal light output.
+For high-pressure sodium lamps, replacement is recommended after 10,000 burning hours to ensure optimal light output.
 Metal Halide lamps depreciate faster than HPS lamps – and are typically recommended to be replaced after 8,000 hours of normal operation.

 So if you consider the light intensity rule in the previous slide, where every 1% loss of PAR light can mean a 1% loss in plant growth, you can deduce that if the useful PAR output of a lamp depreciates by roughly 1% per 1,000 burning hours, then after 10,000 burning hours then that lamp will only output 90% of the original output, which translates to roughly 10% less crop yield.